kingsfordgroup/sailfish/doc/source/salmon.rst

 provide a FASTA file of the transcriptome and a ``.sam`` or ``.bam`` file containing a set of alignments.

+.. note:: Read / alignment order
+    Salmon, like eXpress, uses a streaming inference method to perform transcript-level quantification.
+One of the fundamental assumptions of such inference methods is that observations (i.e. reads or alignments) are made "at random".
+This means, for example, that alignments should **not** be sorted by target or position.
+If your reads or alignments do not appear in a random order with respect to the target transcripts, please randomize / shuffle them before performing quantification with salmon.

 Alignment-based mode
 --------------------